Robin White, Tennis Director

 Arturo has an energetic passion for tennis that transcends to the people who visit him at Rancho Valencia.
 While growing up in his native Mexico, he discovered his love for the game of tennis and - after playing competitively during his youth - Arturo turned his love for playing into teaching.
 From 1995 to 2002, Arturo served as professional at La Herradura Country Club and Hacienda San Javier in Mexico.
 In 2002, Arturo joined the Rancho Valencia team as the Resident Head Tennis Professional, providing lessons and clinics for a wide range of clientele including beginners, juniors and high-level players.

-From the time he was 15 years old and an undefeated varsity tennis player in Northern California, Steve always dreamed about being a tennis professional at a tennis resort.
-Today, Steve is living the dream as Head Clinic Coordinator at Rancho Valencia, where he has worked since 1999.
+From the time he was fifteen years old and an undefeated varsity tennis player in Northern California, Steve always dreamed about being a tennis professional at a tennis resort.
+Today, Steve is living the dream as Tennis Professional at Rancho Valencia, where he has worked since 1999.
 Steve attended Butte College as a member of the men's tennis team and went on to teach private lessons for several years in Northern and Southern California.
 After moving to the San Diego area, Steve became the Head Tennis Coach for the boys and girls teams at Santa Fe Christian High School.

 Putting the fun back into the fundamentals and improving players' strokes and techniques, Steve enjoys teaching all levels and ages of players at Rancho Valencia and has taught from ages 2 to 92.